 - The contest consists of two grade divisions: K-8 and 9-12.
 There is one National winner in each grade division, with awards for first, second and third place in each grade division.

 - Promotes and conducts the Illustrating America art contest.

 - A patriotic art contest for elementary and middle/junior high school students that encourages students’ artistic abilities and rewards their hard work.
 It’s fun to see how our youth see the world through their drawings and paintings.

 - The contest consists of three grade divisions: K-2, 3-5 and 6-8.
 There is one National winner in each grade division, with awards for first, second and third place in each grade division.

 Introduces youth to historical figures and teaches them about events in our nation’s history while fostering a love of reading that can lead to a lifetime of learning.

 - Recognizes Random Acts of Patriotism (R.A.P.)

 We encourage and reward patriotism through R.A.P.
-If a child is seen thanking a veteran, properly placing their hand on their heart during the Pledge of Allegiance or involved in some other activity that promotes patriotism, we suggest giving them a R.A.P. card and/or coin.
+If a child is seen thanking a veteran, properly placing their hand on their heart during the Pledge of Allegiance or involved in some other activity that promotes patriotism, we suggest giving them a R.A.P. card.
 It’s a fun and unique way to engage children elementary age and younger!

-Youth groups can be recognized for their efforts and service projects honoring our veterans and assisting active-duty military and their families.
-Great traditions and citizenship start at an early age.
+- Recognizes youth and youth groups for their efforts and service projects honoring veterans, service members and their families.
 We recognize these bright young citizens for their good work to ensure these activities become a part of their daily lives.